tvvignesh/node-skeleton/README.md

 # Node Skeleton

 A boilerplate to help start Node.js projects quickly and effectively.
-Packaged with Typescript, Docker, Kubernetes, PM2, Eslint, VSCode config, Winston, Typedoc, Nodemon, AVA, PromClient, JWT, Editorconfig, OpenAPI/Swagger, Jaeger/Open Tracing, etc.
+Packaged with Typescript, Docker, Kubernetes, PM2, Eslint, Prettier, VSCode config, Winston, Typedoc, Nodemon, AVA, PromClient, JWT, Editorconfig, OpenAPI/Swagger, Jaeger/Open Tracing, etc.

 ## Motive behind this project

 Having worked on a lot of node.js projects, I had to repetitively do the same tasks over and over again, get a project structure, install stuff, implement standardization, containerize it, implement logging, and make sure everything is in place before I start off.
 This takes all the burden out and lets people focus just on the logic and nothing else.

 You can find the article I wrote on this project here: [https://medium.com/techahoy/building-a-boilerplate-for-microservices-part-1-166ce00f5ce9](https://medium.com/techahoy/building-a-boilerplate-for-microservices-part-1-166ce00f5ce9)